Ground Beef and Sauerkraut Low-Carb Soup (Video)

 - Season to taste with fresh-ground black pepper (and a little salt if desired) before serving.
 Serve hot, with sour cream if desired.

-I know I was inspired by a recipe I saw somewhere, but I can’t remember where I saw it!
+I know this soup was inspired by a recipe I saw somewhere, but I can’t remember where I saw it!

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: